windows2000bug/RGB-Fusion-Tool-PS/README.md

 Tylerszabo's RGB Fusion Tool - https://github.com/tylerszabo/RGB-Fusion-Tool/ (The compiled code and src is packaged w/ the release)

-Legal
+## Legal

+### Copyright

 Copyright for Tylerszabo's RGB Fusion Tool

 Copyright © 2018 Tyler Szabo

-License
+### License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.
+If not, see <http://www.gnu.org/licenses/>.

-See LICENSE file for a full copy of GPLv3 text
+See `LICENSE` file for a full copy of GPLv3 text